(third-person singular simple present gales, present participle galing, simple past galed or gole, past participle galed or galen)

 - a gale of laughter

-- Archaic A breeze.
+- (archaic) A light breeze.

-Middle English gail, from Old English gagel.
+Middle English gail, from Old English gagel

 - (archaic) A periodic payment, such as is made of a rent or annuity.

 - Gale day - the day on which rent or interest is due.

 Middle English gavel (“rent", "tribute”), from Old English gafol